baccigalupi/jaxs/NOTES.md

   - multiple: select
   - readonly: input, textarea - but not certain ones.
 Also shouldn't be paired with require
   - required: input, textarea - but not certain ones.
 Shouldn't be paired with readonly or disabled?

+# Bundling

+There is a really crude bundler setup via this command:
+`deno run --allow-env --allow-read --allow-net --allow-write lib/bundle.js`.

+All the functions and classes are exposed as globals which makes it kind of garbage.